Sydney central business district

+Financial Services’ or ‘Professional and Business services’ category.
+It is ranked overall #16 in the 2024 Oxford's Global Cities Index and amongst the top 10 cities in the Human Capital category.
+Approximately 15% of Sydney's total workforce is employed within the CBD.
+In 2012, the number of workers operating in the city was 226,972.
+Based on industry mix and relative occupational wage levels it is estimated that economic activity (GDP) generated in the city in 2023/24 was approximately $142 billion.

+Culturally, the city centre is Sydney's focal point for nightlife and entertainment, and is also home to some of the city's most culturally significant buildings and structures.

 History

 Sydney's history begins in prehistoric times with the occupation of the district by Australian Aboriginals, whose ancestors came to Sydney in the Upper Paleolithic period.
 Radiocarbon dating suggests that they lived in and around Sydney for at least 30,000 years.
 Sydney Cove from Port Jackson to Petersham was inhabited by the Cadigal clan.
 The principal language groups were Darug, Guringai, and Dharawal.
 The modern history of the city began with the arrival of a First Fleet of British ships in 1788 and the foundation of a penal colony by Great Britain.
 The area surrounding Port Jackson (Sydney Harbour) was home to several Aboriginal tribes.
 The "Eora people" are the coastal Aboriginal people of the Sydney district.
 The name Eora simply means "here" or "from this place", and was used by Local Aboriginal people to describe to the British where they came from.

 After arriving to Botany Bay, Captain Arthur Phillip decided that the area was not suitable since it had poor soil, no secure anchorage and no reliable water source.
 Thus, the fleet moved to the more suitable Port Jackson where a settlement was established at Sydney Cove on 26 January 1788.
 This date later became Australia's national day, Australia Day.
 The colony was formally proclaimed by Governor Phillip on 7 February 1788 at Sydney.
 Sydney Cove offered a fresh water supply and Port Jackson a safe harbour, which Phillip described as: "being without exception the finest Harbour in the World".
 With the expansion of European settlement large amounts of land was cleared for farming, which resulted in the destruction of Aboriginal food sources.
 This, combined with the introduction of new diseases such as smallpox, caused resentment within the Aboriginal clans against the British and resulted in violent confrontations.

 The oldest legislative body in Australia, the New South Wales Legislative Council, was created in Sydney in 1825 as an appointed body to advise the Governor of New South Wales.
 The northern wing of Macquarie Street's's Rum Hospital was requisitioned and converted to accommodate the first Parliament House in 1829, as it was the largest building available in Sydney at the time.
 In 1840 the Sydney City Council was established.
 Australia's first parliamentary elections were conducted for the New South Wales Legislative Council in 1843.
-The passing of the Sydney Incorporation Act in 1842 officially recognised the colonial settlement as a township and imposed a managerial structure to its administration.